 Have you ever heard this old wives tale?

 Thankfully, it’s not true – pregnant women can keep all of their teeth, by being diligent about their oral health.

-This leads to gum inflammation, or gingivitis, in up to 70 per cent of expectant mothers.
+The combination of sugar cravings, hormones and vomiting leads to gum inflammation (or gingivitis) in up to 70 per cent of expectant mothers.

 Periodontitis can harm unborn babies and lead to premature births, some research suggests.

 Doctors even linked gum disease to a documented case of a stillbirth in the USA.
 If more people were aware of the potential risks, they’d go out of their way to protect their teeth.

 Most women avoid seeing the dentist when they’re pregnant because they believe it’s unsafe.
 This needs to change.
 You could seriously damage your teeth by failing to take extra precautions during pregnancy.

 And if the research is correct, this could even harm your developing baby.